U.S. Coast Guard audio excerpt from the actual rescue case (unabridged audio here)

 6589 arrives on scene in the vicinity of James Island, is briefed about the situation by BMCM LaForge, and commences a search near James Island.

 Sailing vessel GALE RUNNER passes an accurate position to the Coast Guard after reestablishing communications.
-They are not on the bar, but farther south near “The Needles.”
 They are keeping up with the flooding by bailing and report having a 4-person life raft aboard.

 BMCM LaForge orders a beach search for survivors and several crewmembers, local police, and National Park Rangers set out for First Beach in anti-exposure coveralls and helmets.

 HH-60 helicopter 6003 launches from Air Station Astoria, Oregon.

 BMCM LaForge has to decide where to send resources: to the GALE RUNNER or to James Island for his lifeboat crew?

 He radios the CG 6589 back and recommends they leave James Island and proceed to the GALE RUNNER’s position because it is only minutes away from the rocks.